 Highway Engineer Jobs in USA with Visa Sponsorship

 Highway engineers design, construct, and maintain transportation infrastructure for government agencies and private firms.
-Most positions require a bachelor's degree in civil engineering, making them eligible for H-1B and other skilled worker visas.
+Most positions require a bachelor's degree in civil engineering, making them eligible for H-1B visa and other skilled worker visas.
 Engineering roles typically qualify as specialty occupations under USCIS guidelines.
 For detailed occupation requirements, see the O*NET profile.

 See All Highway Engineer JobsOverview

-Showing 5 of 320+ highway engineer jobs
+Showing 5 of 272+ Highway Engineer jobs

 Have you applied for this role?